 Download an application by clicking here.
 Please review the application carefully.
 If you choose to submit the application, complete all sections with the exception of the three signature areas.
 This is a two-part interview process.

 Each applicant will be interviewed by License Division Staff to determine initial eligibility.
 Applications accepted will be individually investigated to determine residency, moral character, and good cause, anyone on any form of probation is automatically disqualified.
 There are four issuing categories in which the County of San Diego issues concealed weapons.
 Applicants will be required to submit documentation to support and demonstrate their need for any of the categories.
 The categories are:

 - Personal protection (w/documented threats)

-You will need to allow one hour for the interview.
-You will be given additional information and instructions to bring with you for your second interview.
+For Initial applications, you will need to allow one hour for the interview.
+During that interview, you will be given additional information and instructions on what to bring with you for your second interview.

 The Department of Justice and San Diego County Sheriff's Department are both involved in the processing of this application, each agency requires certain fees.
 Fees will be collected at the end of your second interview.

 All applications must be submitted to Sheriff’s License Division in person.
 CCW applications are processed Tuesday - Friday between the hours of 9:00am and 3:00pm.
 Please call 858-974-2020 to make an appointment.

 Cash or check made payable to San Diego Sheriff’s Department for $12.63 plus the applicable fee below.
 The remainder $50.51 to be submitted at the time of issuance.